mattermost/mattermost-handbook/contributors/join-us/localization.md

 ### Step 3 - Give translators access to your project

 Access for the shipped languages is restricted to approved users.
-For each language there is a group which yo have to give access to your project.
+You must give access to your project on a per-language basis.

 ![image](https://user-images.githubusercontent.com/6507750/232693426-d0ff9143-1e4a-4181-aaeb-eedd7fb62983.png)